JAlcocerT/JAlcocerT/content/blog/da-brd.md

 title: "Whats a BRD and how it helps project delivery?"
 date: 2025-04-16T00:20:21+01:00
 draft: false
-tags: ["Career", "D&A", "Analytics"]
+tags: ["Career", "D&A", "Analytics","PM/PRD/BRD/FRD"]
 description: 'The business requirement document and the FRD for the GenAI / vibecoded times.
 Better questions for LLMs.'
 url: 'brd-vs-frd-for-data-analytics'
 ---

-The BRD, *not the BRP if you read this from NL...* :)
+The BRD, *not the BRP if you read this [from NL](https://beyondajourney.pages.dev/articles/exploring-netherlands-by-bike/#cycling-around-amsterdam)...* :)

 There might be few reasons you want to read this: